Partition List

 Palindrome Partitioning

 Challenge Given a String S return all palindrome partitions.
-Example 1: Input: s = "abc" Output: [["a","b","c"] Example 2: Input: s = "abb" Output: [["a","bb"],["a", "b", "b"]] Solution Get all subset of the string.
+Example 1: I O n u p t u p t u : t : s [ = [ " " a a " b , c " " b " , " c " ] Example 2: I O n u p t u p t u : t : s [ = [ " " a a " b , b " " b b " ] , [ " a " , " b " , " b " ] ] Solution Get all subset of the string.
 Check if this subset is only composed of palindromes If so add it to the result class Solution: def check_palindrome(self, s): stack = [] for e in list(s): stack.insert(0, e) for e in s: i = stack.pop(0) if i != e: return False return True def get_all_subsets(self, start, s, arr): if arr and not 0 in arr: self._set.add(tuple(arr[:])) for i in range(start, len(s)): arr.append(i) self.get_all_subsets(i+1, s, arr) arr.pop() return def cutter(self, s, cuts): res = [] for cut in cuts: cut = list(cut) cut = [0] + cut + [len(s)] tmp = [] for i, e in enumerate(cut): if i > 0: tmp.append(s[cut[i-1]:cut[i]]) ct = 0 for t in tmp: if self.check_palindrome(t): ct +=1 if ct == len(tmp): res.append(tmp) if self.check_palindrome(s): res.append([s]) return res def partition(self, s: str) -> List[List[str]]: if not s: return if len(s) == 1: return [s] self._set = set() self.get_all_subsets(0, s, []) return self.cutter(s, self._set) Time complexity Space Complexity O(2^n) O(n)

-April 1, 2021 · 1 min · Nolan
+April 1, 2021 · 2 min · Nolan

 Remove Duplicates From an Unsorted Linked List

 Challenge Given the head of a linked list, find all the values that appear more than once in the list and delete the nodes that have any of those values.
-Return the linked list after the deletions. e.g 1 -> 2 ->3 ->2 returns 1 -> 3 Solution # Definition for singly-linked list. # class ListNode: # def __init__(self, val=0, next=None): # self.val = val # self.next = next class Solution: def print_list(self, head): tmp = head while tmp: print(tmp.val, end=", ") tmp = tmp.next def deleteDuplicatesUnsorted(self, head: ListNode) -> ListNode: tmp = head oc = defaultdict(int) while tmp: oc[tmp.val] += 1 tmp = tmp.next tmp = head prev = head while tmp: if oc[tmp.val] > 1 and tmp == head: head = tmp.next prev = head elif oc[tmp.val] > 1: prev.next = tmp.next else: prev = tmp tmp = tmp.next self.print_list(head) return head Solution 2 - Using dummy node def deleteDuplicatesUnsorted(self, head: ListNode) -> ListNode: tmp = head oc = defaultdict(int) while tmp: oc[tmp.val] += 1 tmp = tmp.next fake = ListNode() fake.next = head prev = fake tmp = head while tmp: if oc[tmp.val] > 1: prev.next = tmp.next else: prev = tmp tmp = tmp.next return fake.next
+Return the linked list after the deletions. e.g 1 2 > 3 > 2 r e t u r n s 1 3 Solution # Definition for singly-linked list. # class ListNode: # def __init__(self, val=0, next=None): # self.val = val # self.next = next class Solution: def print_list(self, head): tmp = head while tmp: print(tmp.val, end=", ") tmp = tmp.next def deleteDuplicatesUnsorted(self, head: ListNode) -> ListNode: tmp = head oc = defaultdict(int) while tmp: oc[tmp.val] += 1 tmp = tmp.next tmp = head prev = head while tmp: if oc[tmp.val] > 1 and tmp == head: head = tmp.next prev = head elif oc[tmp.val] > 1: prev.next = tmp.next else: prev = tmp tmp = tmp.next self.print_list(head) return head Solution 2 - Using dummy node def deleteDuplicatesUnsorted(self, head: ListNode) -> ListNode: tmp = head oc = defaultdict(int) while tmp: oc[tmp.val] += 1 tmp = tmp.next fake = ListNode() fake.next = head prev = fake tmp = head while tmp: if oc[tmp.val] > 1: prev.next = tmp.next else: prev = tmp tmp = tmp.next return fake.next

 March 12, 2021 · 1 min · Nolan